zhangyxrepo/BA-Logic/README.md

 # Clean-Label Backdoor Attacks by Poisoning the Inner Prediction Logic of Graph Neural Networks

 ## Announcement
-This anonymous repository is only used for submissions to THE WEB CONFERENCE 2025.
+This anonymous repository is only used for submissions to ACM KDD 2025.

 ## Introduction
 We propose a clean-label graph backdoor attack method, BA-Logic, to conduct effective backdoor attack under clean-label settings by poisoning the inner logic of target models.